Chapter 7 Bankruptcy Miami

 - Debts gained through the purchase of luxury merchandise

 - Cash advances of over $750 made within seventy days of filing

 - Purchases of more than $500 within ninety days of filing

 Bankruptcy Attorney Miami

-The bankruptcy lawyers play an important role in the process of financial crisis in Miami.
-Miami bankruptcy attorneys will help you recover your finances.
-It is important to work from the start with bankruptcy attorney because he know the laws of Florida and can help an individual restore his/her economy in the shortest time possible by reducing debt and avoiding the harassment of creditors.
+Bankruptcy lawyers play an important role in the process of financial crisis in Miami.
+Miami bankruptcy attorneys at Gallardo Law Firm will help you recover your finances.
+It is important to work from the start with a bankruptcy attorney, who, equipped with knowledge of Florida law and can help an individual restore his or her economic status in the shortest time possible, by reducing debt and eliminating harassment received from creditors.

 If you are filing for Chapter 7 bankruptcy in Miami, your attorney must show that he or she has done sufficient investigation into your financial situation, and that your application for bankruptcy is eligible for consideration.
 Your attorney must also prove that to his or her knowledge, all of the information in your bankruptcy schedules is correct.
 Due to these requirements, your attorney may request copies of your financial documents, such as pay stubs, bank account statements, credit reports, and any information regarding your finances and assets.